jh34ghu43gu/SteamInventoryHistoryV3/README.md

    * Used items revealed that 0.6.4 fix for issue #4 wasn't complete as there's still 2 unlocked 2016 cases in the results :(
      * Probably due to unknown items so maybe fixed when handling for those is added.

+ ### 0.6.7
+ * Stats for trade-ups, blood money purchases, and spellbook pages added (under used item stats).
+   * Would like to add more stats to trade-ups in the future such as which slot(s) were selected.
+This would require some dictionary of skins in X collection so massive CBA on it rn.
+ * Should be the final events that needed tracking.

  ## 0.5
  * Previous downloads can be read into the script before starting a download.
    * Incompatable with any downloads prior to version 0.4.6.